mrmcshane/k8s-training/07-rbac/README.md

 sudo ./create_k8s_user.sh usr-blue blue kubernetes
 ```

-There is a more manual method of doing this which requires you to run commands as the user to create the config by passing arguments, but it's easier and more reproducable if you can auto-generate the conifg file based on the admin config with the generated certificates.
-Automation is better and the less user interaction the better.
+The official method for doing this involves running several commands manually as the individual users, but this is more reproducable for the excersize.

+The [Bitnami Docs](https://docs.bitnami.com/kubernetes/how-to/configure-rbac-in-your-kubernetes-cluster/) have a great example of how to perform these steps manually.

 Once this has been run as the `vagrant` user, you can switch users `sudo su usr-blue` and run `kubectl get all` to see what you have access to.